-But this designer breed only sheds its fur seasonally.
+But this new designer breed only sheds its fur seasonally.
 So you get to enjoy a lower risk to allergies and your car and apartment upholsteries will also thank you.

 In any case that there’ll be shedding, it’s more likely during fall or spring season for a few days.

 3. Health and Disease Control

 Many dog enthusiasts that are against crossbreeds say that the mini hippo would be prone to many health issues.

 Although this isn’t entirely true, it’d also be wrong to tout that this breed isn’t prone to diseases, but no more than many other dogs such as the mini walrus dog.